ddaugher/backoffice_docs/source/deploy.rst

 This feature is in beta as of 3/19/2019.
 You'll need the CLI v1.0.19 or later.

-Apps on Gigalixir can be assigned another app as its canary.
+Apps on BackofficeDocs can be assigned another app as its canary.
 An arbitrary weight can also be assigned to control the traffic between the two apps.
 For example, if you have :bash:`my-app` with a canary assigned to it called :bash:`my-app-canary` with weight of 10, then :bash:`my-app` will receive 90% of the traffic and :bash:`my-app-canary` will receive 10% of the traffic.
 If you want to do blue-green deploys, simply flip the traffic between 0 and 100 to control which app receives the traffic.
 For example,

 .. code-block:: bash